pytest-dev/pytest-reportlog/README.rst

 Usage
 =====

+Install ``pytest-reportlog`` as a test requirement in your test environment.

 The ``--report-log=FILE`` option writes *report logs* into a file as the test session executes.

 Each line of the report log contains a self contained JSON object corresponding to a testing event,